silicon-optronics-inc/color_checker_detection/README.md

 # color_checker_detection
-It’s a color checker detection utility for each pattern, and it only needs to install OpenCV.
+It’s a color checker detection utility for each pattern, and environment only requires OpenCV.
 ![image](https://github.com/silicon-optronics-inc/color_checker_detection/blob/master/doc/demo.gif)
 **※1** This image [source](https://imgur.com/VUiuRTq)

 ## 1 Features
-* The algorithm is compatible for various color checker.
+* The algorithm is compatible with various color checker.
+* With the ability to locate/detect multi-color checker in an image.
 * With the ability to analyze color checker from special light source.
-* With the ability to analyze multi-color checker in an image.
 * ONLY need to install OpenCV 3.X or 4.X.